Skip to Content

 Find out more about the Bachelor of Design with Honours parent structure

-Industrial Design is concerned with designing better and innovative products used in daily life, and it includes practical design and study of the manufacture and use of products, equipment, and furniture.
+Industrial Design is concerned with designing better and smarter products used in daily life.
+It includes practical design and study of the manufacture and use of products, equipment, and furniture.

-Graduates are well prepared for professional careers in a variety of fields, such as product design consultancies, design departments in manufacturing industries, architectural practices, social services departments, and industrial policy development in private and public corporations.
+Graduates are well prepared for professional careers in fields like product design consultancies, design departments in manufacturing industries, architectural practices, social services departments, and industrial policy development in private and public corporations.

 Many of our students have won prestigious national and international design competitions, such as the Dyson, Electrolux, Sony, LG and Red Dot awards.
 Graduates are working in consumer product companies such as Fisher and Paykel, Apple, Nike and Philips and creative industries such as Weta Workshop.